-Units: 3.00 - CSU 54.0 hours lecture A study of the norms, rules, and procedures of the United Nations leading to participation in a United Nations simulation.
-Negotiations and active participation in simulated multilateral bargaining brings in-depth expertise on a stated topic and a specific region/nationstate.
-Emphasizes extemporaneous speaking and experiential learning.
+Units: 3.00 - CSU 54.0 hours lecture maximum Studies the norms, rules, and procedures of the United Nations leading to mandatory participation in an intercollegiate United Nations simulation held off campus.
+Emphasizes extemporaneous speaking and experiential learning as well as a development of research skills.
+May be taken four times for credit.